 Microsoft Windows activation with a new installation and motherboard change

-If you are concerned with Windows 10 activation when doing a fresh installation with a new motherboard, you can rest easy.
+When installing a new motherboard, you can rest easy if you are concerned with Windows 10 activation.
 As long as you have your product key, you will be fine.

 Prepare the installation media

-If you haven’t organized a copy of a Windows 10 installation package, obtain a USB flash drive that you have backed up and that you are able to format clean.
+If you haven’t organized a copy of a Windows 10 installation package, obtain a USB flash drive that you have backed up and can format clean.

-Download the Windows 10 media installation tool and run it once you downloaded it and follow the prompts in order to prepare the flash drive with a new installation package.
+Download the Windows 10 media installation tool and run it once you downloaded it, and follow the prompts to prepare the flash drive with a new installation package.

 Make sure the correct drives are connected

-Once you have prepared the USB flash drive, unplug all other drives from your computer excepting the hard drive that you are going to be installing Windows onto.
+Once you have prepared the USB flash drive, unplug all other drives from your computer except the one on which you will install Windows.

-Select the USB drive as the temporary boot drive
+Select the USB drive as the temporary boot device

-This is because, the installation process will only need to boot from your USB drive once, and every time thereafter, you will need to boot from the old hard drive.
+This is because the installation process will only need to boot from your USB drive once, and every time thereafter, you will need to boot from the old one.